 hike past two sets of small but attractive falls and pools en route to the beautiful backcountry Flat Mountain Pond; overnight shelter and tentsites available near the shores of the pond; hike up via the Bennett Street Trail and return via Flat Mountain Pond Trail

-Nancy Cascades & Nancy Pond and/or Norcross Pond 8.6 miles
+Nancy Cascades & Nancy Pond and/or Norcross Pond rating 8.6 miles

 round-trip